osmandapp/docs/content/osmand/start-with/main-menu.md

 ---
 title: "Main menu"
-intro: "Introduction of Main menus like Drawer and Concepts ( Android only)"
+intro: "Introduction of Main menus like Drawer and Concepts ( Android only)."
 versions: '*'
 ---

 {% data variables.android-values.ui_customization %}  menu helps to customize the quantity of items in "Drawer", "Configure map" and "Contex Menu".

 ## Drawer